Ola-Yusuf/Ola-Yusuf/README.md

 ### Here are some of the things am working on 👋

-- 🔭 I work with on Laravel and blade template for fullstack project
+- 🔭 I work with Laravel and blade template for fullstack project
 - 🌱 I am expert using Laravel and React
 - 👯 I am learning ...
 Java (Spring, SpringBoot)
 - 🤔 I am looking for help with ...
 UI/UX